CalvinZhao0502/Introdcuction-to-deep-learning/README.md

 # Introdcuction-to-deep-learning
-The STAR157 course of Berkeley，reference to the book ##Dive into Deep Learning(D2L)
+The STAT157 course of Berkeley，reference to the book Dive into Deep Learning(D2L)